emberjs/list-view/README.md

 ```
 // in views/my-list.js

-import ListView from 'list-view/list-view';
+import ListView from 'ember-list-view';
-import ListItemView from 'list-view/list-item-view';
+import ListItemView from 'ember-list-view/list-item-view';

 // extending ListView
 // customize the row views by subclassing ListItemView